 Legendary investor and CEO of The Baupost Group Seth Klarman once reflected on the powerful evolutionary pull of herding when he noted that “It is always easiest to run with the herd; at times, it can take a deep reservoir of courage and conviction to stand apart from it.”2

 And he was right.
 In fact, many legendary investors out there—George Soros, Jim Chanos, Carl Icahn—have all made billions of dollars resisting the urge to run with the herd, instead relying on hard data to make exceptional returns.
-George Soros once made a $1 billion in just 1 day on September 17th, 1992, shorting the British pound.3 Chanos, as CEO of Kynikos Associates, made $500 million shorting Enron after concluding that the company was operating fraudulently.4 At the time, Enron couldn’t have been a more lauded or idolized success story, so by shorting Enron stock, Chanos’s move was hugely contrarian.
+George Soros once made a $1 billion in just 1 day on September 17th, 1992, shorting the British pound.3 Chanos, as CEO of Kynikos Associates, made $500 million shorting Enron after concluding that the company was operating fraudulently.4 At the time, Enron couldn’t have been a more lauded or idolized success story, so by shorting Enron stock, Chanos’ move was hugely contrarian.

-Warren Buffett’s consistent ability to buy when everyone else is selling, similarly, has earned him a place as one of the most successful investor in history.
-Klarman and his peers gained their conviction from a granular knowledge of finance and a courage to move at the right moment against the herd.
+Warren Buffett’s consistent ability to buy when everyone else is selling, similarly, has earned him a place as one of the most successful investors in history.
+Klarman and his peers gained their conviction from a granular knowledge of finance and courage to move at the right moment against the herd.
 Can we also help clients learn to resist the urge to conform as a way to maximize and safeguard their finances?